Drum998/salon-ese/prompt.md

 ## 📞 **Context for AI Assistant**

-You are working on a **Flask-based salon management system** that has completed Phase 0 (UI foundation) and is now in Phase 1 (Enhanced Appointment System).
-The next priority is implementing **Click-to-Book Calendar** functionality.
+You are working on a **Flask-based salon management system** that has completed Phase 0 (UI foundation) and is progressing through Phase 1 (Enhanced Appointment System).
+The Click-to-Book Calendar and Services Page Enhancement have been completed successfully.

 The system is well-structured with proper authentication, role-based access control, and a modern responsive UI.
 All existing functionality should be preserved while adding new features.

-**Current Focus**: Implement click handlers on calendar time slots to enable direct booking from the calendar view.
+**Current Focus**: Implement HR System Integration with employment details, cost calculations, and financial tracking.

 **Key Files to Work With**:
-- `app/templates/appointments/admin_calendar.html` (calendar view)
+- `app/models.py` (employment details model)
-- `app/routes/appointments.py` (appointment routes)
+- `app/routes/admin.py` (HR management routes)
-- `app/templates/appointments/book.html` (booking form)
+- `app/templates/admin/` (HR dashboard templates)
+- `app/forms.py` (employment details forms)

 **Remember**: Create test scripts, update documentation, and maintain the high code quality standards established in the project.